Eve Frank: Religious leader

 Upon the death of her father in 1791, Eve became the "holy mistress" and leader of the cult.
 Eve Frank and her two younger brothers, Josef and Rochus, assumed responsibility for the direction of the cult.
 Many people continued to go up to Offenbach am Main, to Gottes Haus, as the believers called it.

 In 1800, the Franks sent "red letters" (in red ink) to hundreds of Jewish communities encouraging conversion to Frankism.
 However, the Frank siblings had neither the stature nor the strength of personality required to keep the cult going and as time went on the number of pilgrims and supply of money diminished drastically, while Eve continued to live in her accustomed luxury.

 In November 1813, after the battle of Leipzig, Tsar Alexander I, then emperor of Russia, rode from Frankfurt to Offenbach to visit Eve.

 Death and controversy

 She finally became heavily indebted by three million gulden in 1817.
-It was alleged that she died in poverty in 1816, although she is believed to have escaped to Poland and continued to lead the community after the dismantling of the Frankist court and arrest order from the Duke of Hesse.
+It was alleged that she died in poverty in 1816, although she is believed to have escaped to Poland and continued to lead the community after the dismantling of the Frankist court and arrest order from the Grand Duke of Hesse.
 Nonetheless, her followers continued to exist well into the middle of the 19th century.